Matt Roper: New York Theatre

-On 14 April 2016 it was announced that Roper was to play Chico Marx, eldest of the Marx Brothers, in I'll Say She Is: The Lost Marx Brothers Musical, opening Off-Broadway at the Connelly Theater in New York City.
+On 14 April 2016, it was announced that Roper was to play Chico Marx, eldest of the Marx Brothers, in I'll Say She Is: The Lost Marx Brothers Musical, opening Off-Broadway at the Connelly Theater in New York City.
 The show opened on 28 May 2016 to acclaim in the New York press, winning the New York Times Critic's Pick.
-Adam Gopnik, profiling the show in the New Yorker, writes "Matt Roper, enlisted to play Chico, had to learn how to reproduce a fiendishly singular accent—not an Italian accent but a New York Italian-émigré accent as rendered in caricature by an émigré New York Jew—as well as how to play “trick” piano, in the distinctive Chico style, with the left hand lolling and the right hand shooting the keys and kittening... he captures the strange, unearned belligerence of Chico."
+Adam Gopnik, profiling the show in the New Yorker, writes "Matt Roper, enlisted to play Chico, had to learn how to reproduce a fiendishly singular accent—not an Italian accent but a New York Italian-émigré accent as rendered in caricature by an émigré New York Jew—as well as how to play “trick” piano, in the distinctive Chico style, with the left-hand lolling and the right hand shooting the keys and kittening... he captures the strange, unearned belligerence of Chico."

 On 6 December 2017 Roper opened Off-Broadway in the comic/clown role of the first large-scale pantomime to be presented in New York for over a century, at the Playhouse Theater of the Henry Street Settlement.
 Adapted from the fairy tale of the same title by the British actor-musician Mat Fraser and directed by the performance artist Julie Atlas Muz, Jack and the Beanstalk also starred Dirty Martini and a cast of downtown performers.
-The production enjoyed a revival the following year at the same theatre, running for three weeks during the 2018 holiday season.

-On 19 July 2018 Roper reprised his role as Chico Marx for 13 performances at the Culbreth Theater in The Cocoanuts, an adaptation of the 1925 Broadway musical-comedy directed by and starring Frank Ferrante as Groucho.

-Roper again teamed up with Ferrante for the recording of a soundtrack album to accompany the release of the graphic novel Giraffes on Horseback Salad, based on an unproduced screenplay written by Salvador Dalí for the Marx Brothers.
-Composed and produced by jazz multi-instrumentalist Quin Arbeitman with a score and spoken word vignettes from an ensemble of musicians and vocalists from around the world, the album was released worldwide on 26 July 2019.
+He has since appeared with the same company in two consecutive productions: Dick Rivington and The Cat, and The Sleeping Beauty.

 Roper made his directorial debut with Ashley Blaker's stand-up comedy Goy Friendly, opening for three weeks Off-Broadway at New York's Soho Playhouse.
 Produced by Matt Lucas, the show opened 3 February 2020.

-On 4 December 2021 Roper opened at the Playhouse Theater of the Henry Settlement in Dick Rivington and The Cat, a pantomime inspired by the British folk story of Dick Whittington, directed by Julie Atlas Muz and written by Mat Fraser.
-On 13 December, the production cancelled all remaining performances due to the outbreak of the Omicron variant of COVID-19 in New York City, with several members of the cast testing positive for contracting the virus.

 Roper makes appearances under the guise of characters at the Slipper Room, a variety theatre in Manhattan's Lower East Side.